gferreira/fb-variable-values/docs/pages/batch-validator.md

 : ^
   Select target fonts to validate.
   Click on the button to perform glyph tests in all glyphs of all selected fonts.
-  The test results are shown in RoboFont’s console window.
 </div>
 </div>